jesse-ai/docs/docs/getting-started/README.md

 -   Python >= `3.6` and `< 3.9`
 ::: warning
-Python 3.9 isn't supported yet, as some packages aren't compatible yet.
+Python 3.9 isn't supported yet, as some packages aren't compatible.
 :::

 -   pip >= `19.3.0`